(The Faith Forum Series – Batch 3)

 - “WHEN THE LORD TURNED AGAIN THE CAPTIVITY OF ZION, WE WERE LIKE THEM THAT DREAM.
 Then was our mouth filled with laughter, and our tongue with singing: then said they among the heathen, The Lord hath done great things for them.
 The Lord hath done great things for us; whereof we are glad.
 Turn again our captivity, O Lord, as the streams in the south.
 They that sow in tears shall reap in joy.
 He that goeth forth and weepeth, bearing precious seed, shall doubtless come again with rejoicing, bringing his sheaves with him.”

 I say all this to say, that sometimes when we ask a petition of God, he says no, sometimes he says yes immediately and brings it to pass instantly but then again, there are times when he plans on granting your request and has therefore said yes but intends for you to wait a while.
 In the last instance, he does not usually say why or for how long or how he will bring about the miracle you seek but usually when he does, he blows your mind!

 Be encouraged therefore with whatever you are praying to God about.
 If he decides not to grant it, then you can trust that he knows best.
 If he decides to grant it though and has told you so but wants you to wait a while, trust that he knows the reason for the delay.
 Trust as well, that when he is good and ready to grant your request, it will most likely be BIGGER and GRANDER than you could have ever dreamed or imagined, provided you waited with a good attitude.

-When God has answered affirmatively and you see what you have prayed for before you, like Peter, you may think that it is a VISION, like the Church that was praying for him, you may be ASTONISHED and like Zion, you may think that you are DREAMING.
+When God has answered affirmatively and you see what you have prayed for before you, like Peter, you may think that it is a VISION, like the Church, you may be ASTONISHED and like Zion, you may think that you are DREAMING.